 Bidentate C18 > UDC-Cholesterol > Bidentate C8 > Phenyl Hydride > UDA > Diol > Amide > Diamond Hydride > Silica-C

-However, various factors may influence the Retention; ie for the Phenyl Hydride, greater Retention may be observed for Aromatic and Conjugated Double Gond Compounds.
-Likewise, the UDA Ligand becomes more Polar as pH is increased.
+NOTE 1: Various factors may influence the retention; ie for the Phenyl Hydride, greater retention may be observed for aromatic and conjugated double bond compounds.
+Likewise, the Cogent UDA ligand becomes more polar as pH is increased.

-Aqueous Normal Phase HPLC (ANP) is typically used for polar compounds however, some compounds may be amenable to both methods.
+NOTE 2: Aqueous Normal Phase HPLC ANP is typically used for polar compounds however, some compounds may be amenable to both methods.
 Acids are the most common of the compounds that can be done in RP and ANP.
 Here the change occurs at a reasonable pH so at low pH they are done by RP and at higher pH values (6–7) they can be done by ANP.

-For Bases this approach is not used because to do them in RP you have to have high pH (at least 8 – 9).
-Therefore for bases, only ANP is generally recommended.
+NOTE 3: For Bases this approach is not used because to do them in RP you have to have high pH (at least 8 – 9).
+Therefore for bases, only ANP methods are generally recommended.